Treatments and Services to help you Walk, Run, and Play Free

 Chiropractic care during and after pregnancy can provide safe, effective, and drug-free conservative care to relieve pain, by decreasing pressure on the joints, muscles and nerves of the spine and pelvis.
 Pregnant women are often reluctant to take any over-the-counter pain relief or medication, so they often turn to chiropractic care to help alleviate pains associated with pregnancy.
 In addition, we can also offer lifestyle advice, especially postural, nutritional and exercise advice.

 At Live Free we strive to offer all types of massage and during the long 9 months of pregnancy it can be very beneficial and provide one with relaxation, pain relief from muscle aches and help pregnancy run more smoothly.
 Our massage therapists have additional courses specifically in pregnancy massage and know when and where to apply pressure with keeping the safety of mum and baby at the forefront.
 We generally do not recommend pregnancy massage until the 12th week of pregnancy and you can have massage all the way up till your due date and beyond.
 The further along you are in the pregnancy changes the position to be massaged in, as you bloom we will have to treat you side lying and provide all the pillows, supports to make you comfortable on our massage tables.
-Our current massage therapist with pregnancy qualifications is Matthew.
+Our current massage therapist with pregnancy qualifications are Matthew and Cristina.

 Physiotherapists are first-contact practitioners with highly developed clinical reasoning skills, who treat a wide range of musculoskeletal conditions.